csiejoey/Blog/README.md

 3. kill the occupied port 'lsof -i tcp:3000' || delete cache in devtool-> application cache storage
 4. 'import': webpack reads babelrc -> transpile -> output bundle.js to 'static' folder in middleware(virtual folder)(publicPath) -> include script in index.html
 5. mac/data/db/mongodb-osx..... => ./mongod (this is the server, and ./mongo is the client)
+6. use state change instead of redirect to post and remove reply.

 notice:
 1. module.exports = server;